 “Your biography is your biology.” ~Carolyn Myss

-What’s so cool about all this scientific analysis on age old modalities is that an Eastern practitioner would probably smile and respond to Western proof with something like, “Yes, I know.
-Nameste.”
+What’s so cool about all this scientific analysis on age-old modalities is that an Eastern practitioner would probably smile and respond to Western proof with something like, “Yes, I know.
+Namaste.”

 Chakras are energy centers (invisible to many) throughout the body that correspond to significant intersections of nerves.
 Chakras are believed to store information (like a computer chip) about you and are related to sickness and health.